Standard Fill-in-the-blank Pet Guardianship Agreement - $20

 When planning for how your pets will be cared for upon your death or your own inability to care for them, you need to consider every possibility.
 This includes making a Will and having a Power Attorney for financial decisions.

-A signed pet guardianship agreement is better than nothing.
-A notarized version is the best possible protection.
-However, without a Will, your family could challenge your intentions to give the pet guardians money for their care.
+Without a Will, your family could challenge your intentions to give the pet guardians money for their care.
 Without a Power of Attorney, your appointed guardians may not have any access to your financial accounts.

 A Pet Guardianship Agreement is a good idea to protect your pets.
 It allows you to pick who should take responsibility for them.
 You don't want your pets taken to an animal shelter because your family was fighting over your estate.
 Somebody could claim a verbal promise from you.
 Without a written agreement, anybody could simply take the pets, including those who you would never approve.